laurapacis/first-heroku-deployment/README.md

 ```
 let user = {
     _id: "<a new unique ID>",
-    email: "<the email the user sent to us>",
+    username: "<the username the frontend sent to us>",
-    password: "<the password the user sent to us>"
+    password: "<the password the frontend sent to us>"
 }

 ```